Koproduktionslabor/lost-places-workshop/README.md

 <img width="1510" height="991" alt="lp_doc_03" src="https://github.com/user-attachments/assets/f63b2dd9-2673-4319-b397-d5edd3e82374" /> <br>

 You can play around with different thresholds and duration modifiers here.
 For example you could say that the audio source has to be above/below the threshold for a certain amount of time.
+You can also try different transition modes (e.g. `cut` or `fade`).

 ---